Model-based clustering via linear cluster-weighted models: Applications to real data

 The first application concerns data coming from a survey of $N=270$ students attending a statistics course at the Department of Economics and Business of the University of Catania in the academic year 2011/2012.
 The questionnaire included seven items, but the analysis we present below only concerns the following subset of variables:

 There are $G=2$ groups of respondents with respect to the GENDER variable: $N_M=119$ males and $N_F=151$ females.
+The considered data are available at \url{http://www.economia.unict.it/punzo/}.
 In the following, the two groups will be simply referred to as $G_M$ and $G_F$, respectively.
 Moreover, we shall focus first on the joint distributions of WEIGHT and HEIGHT, then on HEIGHT and HEIGHT.F.
 In both scenarios, data will be assumed unlabeled with respect to GENDER.
 However, the true labels will be useful for evaluating the quality of the obtained clustering.